dev-sajib/gutefy-social-icons/README.txt

 == Installation ==
 1. Upload the 'gf-social-icons' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Click on settings.

 ==Key Features ==
-- **Gutefy Social Icons:** Easily add and customize social icons that will be displayed at the left or right side of your webpage.
+- **Gutefy Social Icons:** Easily add and customize social icons that will be displayed at the right side of your webpage.
-- **Social Accounts:** Configure up to 17 social accounts, including Facebook, Skype, GitHub, GitLab, LinkedIn, CodePen, and more.
+- **Social Accounts:** Easily can add as many account as you want .
+- **Social Icon Changing Feature:** With one click can Change icon   .
 - **Style Settings:** Customize the appearance of your social icons with options such as icon color, hover color, background color, hover background color, icon size, wrapper size, icon wrapper opacity and so one.

 == Screenshots ==